geraudmathe/Locomotive-fundamentals/README.md

 <a name="foreword_3"></a>
 ### Why should you use LocomotiveCMS ?

-LocomotiveCMS is a CMS that has been created with a single core concept: keep it simple !
+LocomotiveCMS is a CMS that has been created with a single core concept: keep it simple!

 - Keep it simple, for the developer who shouldn't have to go deep in architecture, and should be able to edit a website quickly.
 - Keep it simple, for the author who needs to be focused on content, and shouldn't have to go through several pages to edit.